-I’m a professional writer, editor and proofreader with 16 years’ experience, gained both in-house and as a freelancer.
+I’m Charlie Wilson, a professional writer and editor with 19 years’ experience, gained both in-house and as a freelancer.

-I began freelancing in 2005, after a career in publishing and corporate communications.
-Five years later my business had grown to the point that I was giving talks on how to freelance, and I co-authored the book How to Succeed as a Freelancer in Publishing, which was featured in The Bookseller magazine’s ‘Best Books on Publishing’.
+I began freelancing in 2005, after building a career in publishing and corporate communications in Nottingham, Basingstoke and London.
+Five years later, my business had grown to the point where I was advising others on how to freelance: I gave talks for the Chartered Institute of Editing and Proofreading and the Society of Young Publishers, and I co-authored the book How to Succeed as a Freelancer in Publishing (How To Books, a Little, Brown imprint).

-I work on both sides of the fence for authors and publishers.
+I’ve worked on both sides of the fence for publishers and authors.
 One of my main publishing clients has been John Wiley & Sons; I’ve developed, edited or proofread more than 70 For Dummies titles.
-One of my main author clients is a novelist for whom I’ve ghostwritten on a weekly basis since 2011.
+One of my main author clients is a novelist for whom I’ve edited and ghostwritten on a weekly basis since 2011.

 These days, I specialise in providing editorial services to authors all over the world.
 I work with authors who’ve been signed by publishing houses like Quercus; Simon & Schuster; Little, Brown; Hodder; and Routledge, Taylor & Francis.
 And I work with indie authors, from the debut novelist to the seasoned writer on the Wall Street Journal bestsellers list.

 I consider it a privilege and a pleasure to work with all of my clients, and to use my skills and experience to help them write effectively and elegantly.